 BU recognises the importance of maintaining public confidence in the ethical quality of research conducted by staff and students of the University.
-The purpose of ethical approval within BU is threefold:
+The purpose of ethics approval within BU is threefold:

 - This reflects BU’s commitment to good ethical practice, as a principle in itself and as a means of maintaining public confidence in the work undertaken by staff and students of the University;

-	- The provisions for ethical approval assists researchers and supervisors undertaking research to identify appropriate issues and address these in the development of research proposals;
+- The provisions for ethics approval assists researchers and supervisors undertaking research to identify appropriate issues and address these in the development of research proposals;

 - The approval process itself acts as a safeguard to researchers and supervisors who can be confident of the ethical propriety of their project once it has been approved.

 - Guidance for Students (Undergradaute and Postgraduate Taught Students)

 - Guidance for Postgraduate Research Students

 - Supervising Undergraduate and Postgraduate Taught Students

 - Ethics Programme Teams (review high risk student [ug/pgt] ethics checklists

 - Ethics Champions (review low risk PGR ethics checklist)